April is STD Awareness Month

 - Anyone who has unsafe sex or shares injection drug equipment should be tested for HIV at least once a year.
 Sexually active gay and bisexual men may benefit from more frequent testing (e.g., every 3 to 6 months).

 Untreated STDs can have long-term consequences.
-Left untreated gonorrhea and Chlamydia can lead to pelvic inflammatory disease in women, which can cause infertility.
+Untreated gonorrhea and Chlamydia can lead to pelvic inflammatory disease in women, which can cause infertility.
 Each year, STDs cause at least 24,000 women in the United States to become infertile.
-If untreated, syphilis can lead to brain, cardiovascular, and organ damage.
-In pregnant women, syphilis can result in congenital syphilis (syphilis in babies), stillbirths, infant death soon after birth (40 percent of cases), or physical deformities and neurological complications in children who survive.
 STDs increase the risk of HIV transmission for men and women.
-The CDC also recommends that men who have sex with men should also be tested for Chlamydia as well as gonorrhea and syphilis.